How our tenants think we're doing

 Anti-social behaviour cases that involve hate incidents, relative to the size of the landlord (number of cases with hate incidents per 1,000 properties)

-Data was collected through telephone, online and postal surveys.
-89% of surveys were completed by telephone, 8% were completed online and 4% were completed by post.
+Data was collected through telephone and online.
+95% of surveys were completed by telephone and 5% were completed online.

 A census approach was utilized.